kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/0023-kubeadm-config.md

 - There is an upgrade path from earlier versions.
 - The primary kinds that can be serialized/deserialized are `InitConfiguration`, `JoinConfiguration` and `ClusterConfiguration`.
+- The versioned types are suitable for vendoring and don't bring internal dependencies with them.
 - ComponentConfig structs for other Kubernetes components are supplied besides `ClusterConfiguration` in different YAML documents.
 - SIG Cluster Life cycle is happy with the structure of the types.